kekcleader/FreeOberon/README.md

 # Usage

 Run Free Oberon and type the text of an Oberon module (or open a sample program such as `Life.Mod`) and press `F9` to compile and run the program.
 The source code files of your programs are saved in the `Programs` subdirectory, and the compiled executables are saved in the `bin` subdirectory.
-The script `Data/bin/compile.sh` (`Data\bin\compile.bat`) is used on Linux (Windows) to compile an Oberon program.
+The script `Data/bin/compile.sh` (`Data\bin\compile.bat`) is used on Linux (Windows) for compilation.
 You can edit these scripts.

 You can write programs consisting of several modules.
 Open the main module and press `F9`.
-Free Oberon automatically compiles them in the correct order.
+Free Oberon automatically compiles and links them in the correct order.

-If you compile a program whose main module file is not directly in the `Programs` subdirectory, the compiled executable will be located next to it and not in the `bin` subdirectory.
+If you compile a program whose main module file is not directly in the `Programs` or `Programs/Examples` subdirectory, the compiled executable will be located next to it and not in the `bin` subdirectory.

 If an error occurres during the compilation of one of the modules, the corresponding file will be open and error position and message will be indicated.
 To recompile, go to the main module window again and press `F9`.
-If module Graph is used in the program, Allegro5 will be automatically linked to it – `Data/bin/link_graph.sh` (`.bat`) will be used instead of `Data/bin/link_console.sh`.

 [Version history](HISTORY.md)